TomislavMatas/EZAsesAutoType/src/EZAsesAutoTypeSetup/README.md

 when building with platform "x64".

 # Revision History
+## 2025/10/02:TomislavMatas: Version v4.35.141
+* Removed the explicitly added "EZAsesAutoType.exe" from packaging.
+Due to most recent update in tool chain, the proper shortcut is generated correctly in user's programs menu now without that tweak.

 ## 2024/04/05:TomislavMatas: Version "1.123.2"
 * Explicitly add "EZAsesAutoType.exe" in order to make it available for the "User's Programs Menu" shortcut.